The Hollow Crown (TV series): Adaptation

-Broadcast
+Release

 The first four plays aired on consecutive Saturday evenings on BBC Two between 30 June and 21 July 2012.
 The start time of Henry IV, Part 1 on 7 July was delayed by an hour because of coverage of the 2012 Wimbledon Championships, and the play was shown a second time the following evening on BBC Four.
 The plays were shown in the United States from 20 September to 11 October 2013 as part of the PBS Great Performances series.

 All four plays were shown again on consecutive evenings on BBC Four in April 2016 as part of the BBC Shakespeare Festival commemorating the 400th anniversary of the playwright's death.
 The second series of plays aired on consecutive Saturday evenings on BBC Two commencing Saturday 7 May 2016.

 Home media

 The overseas and DVD rights for The Hollow Crown series are owned by NBC Universal.
 A Region 2 DVD set of the four films was released on 1 October 2012.
 A Region 1 DVD set was released on 17 September 2013.
 A 2-disc DVD set of The Wars of the Roses was released on 20 June 2016.

 The original music soundtrack from The Hollow Crown: The Wars of the Roses composed by Dan Jones was released on the Wave Theory Records label in June 2016 and performed by the BBC National Orchestra of Wales.